 Frequently Asked Questions

-Can I use my phone as a Roku remote?
+Can I use my phone as a Roku remote without Wi-Fi?

-If your Roku remote is lost, your best immediate option is to download and use the Roku mobile app on your smartphone.
-For a permanent replacement, you can purchase a new Roku remote from Roku’s website or authorized retailers.
-Ensure you buy a model compatible with your specific Roku device.
+If you’ve lost your remote, your best immediate option is to download the Roku mobile app and use your smartphone as a remote.
+You can then order a replacement remote from Roku’s official website or authorized retailers like Amazon or Best Buy.

 Sabrina